Prospecting Emails: Strategies to Capture Attention (with AI)

 Frameworks are structures that help you build coherent and impactful messages.

-1. CPPC Framework (Capture, Problem, Proposal, Call to Action)
+1. CPPC Framework (Capture, Problem, Proposition, Call to action)

 Used to grab attention, present a problem, propose a solution, and end with a strong call to action.